 Sleeve gastrectomy with duodenal switch

-The best preparation is to understand the risks and potential benefits and to closely follow your doctor's instructions.
+The best preparation for obesity surgery is to understand the risks and potential benefits associated with it.
+The patient should closely follow the doctor's instructions.

 To mentally prepare yourself:

 Understand the surgical process and what to expect afterwards.